-BlackRock Inc.’s (BLK) Daniel Rice, who helped manage five energy and natural resource mutual funds for the world’s largest asset manager, is retiring from the firm to avoid the appearance of a conflict of interest.
+BlackRock Inc.’s (BLK:US) Daniel Rice, who helped manage five energy and natural resource mutual funds for the world’s largest asset manager, is retiring from the firm to avoid the appearance of a conflict of interest.

 “BlackRock is committed to avoiding not only actual conflicts of interest, but even the appearance of a conflict,” Bobbie Collins, a spokeswoman for the New York-based firm, said today in an e-mailed statement.
 “As we have worked through with Dan Rice how to best avoid any perception of conflict involving his family’s energy company, Dan has decided to retire from BlackRock.”

 Rice, the third high-profile departure for BlackRock this month, had been the lead manager for the $925 million BlackRock Energy & Resources Portfolio since it was created in 1990.
-He’s also one of the founders of Rice Energy, a company with a subsidiary that has a joint venture with one of the mutual fund’s top holdings, Alpha Natural Resources Inc. (ANR) The fund had raised its holding of Alpha Natural Resources since 2010, when the joint venture was created, the Wall Street Journal reported June 1.
+He’s also one of the founders of Rice Energy, a company with a subsidiary that has a joint venture with one of the mutual fund’s top holdings, Alpha Natural Resources Inc. (ANR:US) The fund had raised its holding of Alpha Natural Resources since 2010, when the joint venture was created, the Wall Street Journal reported June 1.

 Rice “could easily be subjected to future conflicts of interest,” analyst Rob Wherry wrote in a research note June 6.
 “Stewardship issues are overshadowing this fund’s merits.”